robot-uprising-hq/ai-guide/README.md

 In software side, there are no technology restrictions, in other words AI can be made based on rules or machine learning models.
 To train machine learning models in a real physical environment is often too time consuming, which is why we have built a simulation environment.

+## Download and setup the project
+Run the below wget-command to download 'install-project.sh'-script and run it.
+The script will download the project repositories and install Python dependencies if needed to virtual environments.
+Make sure you have the following packages installed before running the script:
+- wget        (sudo apt install wget)
+- git         ('sudo apt install git')
+- python3     (3.6.1 or higher)
+- python3-pip ('sudo apt install python3-pip')
+- virtualenv  ('sudo pip3 install virtualenv')

+`wget -O - https://raw.githubusercontent.com/robot-uprising-hq/ai-guide/master/install-project.sh | bash <(cat) </dev/tty`

 ## Simulation Environment